-Stuffed peppers are always a hit in our home.
+Stuffed peppers, and other stuffed veggies like sausage stuffed zucchini boats, are always a hit in our home.
 Rich in flavor and texture, simple to make, and filling enough to count as a complete meal.

 We make some variation of stuffed peppers pretty regularly and this version uses cubanelles, also known as Italian frying peppers and sausage.

 We also use Arborio rice, however, any white rice will work for this recipe.
 Stuffed cubanelles are the perfect opportunity to use leftover rice, whether it's homemade rice or even takeout rice, harkening back to the "waste not, want not" idea.

 Both my grandmother and mother bestowed that mentality on me at an early age.
 The pepper and egg sandwich is probably the best example dish of this lifestyle.

 Stuffed cubanelle peppers step by step process

 Each number corresponds to the numbered written steps below.

 - Begin by mincing a ¼ cup of flat-leaf Italian parsley and 6 cloves of garlic.
 Also, dice 1 medium onion.
 Preheat your oven to 350f and set the rack to the middle level.

 - Slice the tops off of 8 cubanelle peppers.
 Reach in with your finger or a spoon to remove all of the seeds.